 If the industry continues to implement artificial intelligence and automation software at a current rate, more and more companies will have to employ people who will work specifically with the chosen software.
-It already happens in large companies, and I believe that this tendency will continue in 2021, building a foundation for one of the biggest future project management trends.
+It already happens in large companies, and I believe this tendency will continue in 2021, building a foundation for one of the biggest future project management trends.

 №5: Remote teams

-Remote work and outsourcing are one of these trends that have been dominating the project management industry for many years already.
-Global Workplace Analytics analysis states that the number of employees working from home increased by 140% since 2005.
+Remote work and outsourcing are trends that have been dominating the project management industry for many years already.
+Global Workplace Analytics analysis states that the number of employees working from home has increased by 140% since 2005.
 It is no wonder: many people prefer more flexible hours and independent schedules.
 According to a study by OWL Lab on remote work, 71% of remote workers reported that they are happy with their job compared to 55% of office workers.
 It also concludes that the main reasons why people opt for remote work are less stress and better work-life balance.

 Does this trend for remote employees have any benefits for employers?

 Mostly, it does.
-The main concern about remote workers is that they don’t work enough hours, while the statistics from OWL Lab suggest that on remote people work 40+ hours per week 43% more times than on-site seeing face to face with their boss day to day.
+The main concern about remote workers is that they don’t work enough hours, while the statistics from OWL Lab suggest that on remote people work 40+ hours per week 43% more times than on-site seeing face to face with their boss day-to-day.

 Although remote work is definitely not for everyone, it might create a very effective collaboration between different team members.
 It depends on the exact people you’re working with.
 However, considering the growth of remote work popularity, it is evident that this tendency will only continue to spread.

-UPD: Writing that article several months ago, little did I know that the whole world will be using remote teams because of Coronavirus pandemic and quarantine…
+UPD: Writing that article several months ago, little did I know that the whole world will be using remote teams because of the Coronavirus pandemic and quarantine…

 №6: Demand for PACIER skills